nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Liposomal:** Pertaining to or involving liposomes, indicative of the delivery mechanism used in Doxil.

-### Expanded Definition and Usage\nDoxil's liposomal formulation represents a significant advancement in chemotherapy drug delivery, particularly for agents like doxorubicin, which are effective against several types of cancer but are limited by their toxicity.
+### Expanded Definition and Usage:
+Doxil's liposomal formulation represents a significant advancement in chemotherapy drug delivery, particularly for agents like doxorubicin, which are effective against several types of cancer but are limited by their toxicity.
 The PEGylation of the liposomes not only improves the drug\'s pharmacokinetics but also significantly extends its half-life in the bloodstream, allowing for higher drug concentrations to reach tumor tissues with reduced collateral damage to healthy cells.
 This is particularly crucial in minimizing the risk of cardiotoxicity, a common and serious side effect associated with standard doxorubicin formulations.